 The target FHIR authorization server supports SMART’s client-confidential-asymmetric capability

-The client can maange asymmetric keys for authentication
+The client can manage asymmetric keys for authentication

 The client is able to protect a private key

-Note See Also: The FHIR specification includes a set of security considerations including security, privacy, and access control.
+Note: The FHIR specification includes a set of security considerations including security, privacy, and access control.
 These considerations apply to diverse use cases and provide general guidance for choosing among security specifications for particular use cases.

 Underlying Standards